MonicaCabreraP/Bioinfo-hacks/README.md

-# Bioinfo-hacks 🧬: From Raw Data to Reproducible Scientific Insights
+# 🧬Bioinfo-hacks: From Raw Data to Reproducible Scientific Insights

 Welcome!
 This repository is a living collection of the **"Quality of Life" (QoL) hacks**, configurations, and best practices I use to make my daily work more efficient.